unlock-protocol/unlock/paywall/src/data-iframe/README.md

 ### The cache handler

-The cache handler is a tiny script, and is the one that loads first on the main Forbes site.
+The cache handler is a tiny script, and is the one that loads first in the main window script.
 It does these things:
 - Check the Cache for
   - saved keys
   - locks